 4.7.4 Flash Protection Register (FPROT and NVPROT)

-During reset, the contents of the nonvolatile location NVPROT are copied from flash into FPROT.
-Bits 0, 1, and 2 are not used and each always reads as 0.
+During reset, the contents of the nonvolatile location NVPROT is copied from flash into FPROT.
 This register may be read at any time, but user program writes have no meaning or effect.
 Background debug commands can write to FPROT.